harness/developer-hub/docs/cloud-cost-management/get-started/onboarding-guide/set-up-cost-visibility-for-kubernetes.md

 3. Select **Continue**.

-##### Provide Permissions
+#### Provide permissions

 If the cluster does not already have additional permissions, you will apply them in this step.
-See Delegate Permissions in the Prerequisites section for additional details.
+For more information, go to the [Delegate permissions](#delegate-permission-requirements).

 1. In **Provide Permissions**, select **Download YAML**.
 2. Copy the downloaded YAML to a machine where you have `kubectl`installed and have access to your Kubernetes cluster.